 The Company has participated in the State of New Jersey's Technology Business Tax Certificate Transfer Program (the "Program") sponsored by The New Jersey Economic Development Authority.
 The Program enables approved biotechnology companies with unused NOLs and unused research and development credits to sell these tax benefits for at least 80% of the value of the tax benefits to unaffiliated, profitable corporate taxpayers in the State of New Jersey.
 The Program is administered by The New Jersey Economic Development Authority and the New Jersey Department of the Treasury's Division of Taxation.
 The Company had previously reached the maximum lifetime benefit of \$15.0 million under the historical Program, however in January 2021 the Program was amended to extend the maximum lifetime benefit to \$20.0 million.
-The Company received final approval in March 2022 for approximately \$4.7 million of additional cash benefit and expects to receive the proceeds in the coming weeks.
+In March 2022, the Company completed the sale of NOLs totaling approximately \$44.3 million and research and development credits totaling approximately \$1.0 million for net proceeds of approximately \$4.7 million.
+Such proceeds are reflected as a tax benefit for year ended December 31, 2022.